 Consider: [2] identifies a heuristic that can maximally fragment networks given that node "neutralization" occurs, dubbed Key Player.

-- ► Is fragmentation (always) the correct answer?
-Case: AlQaeda in Iraq ⇒ ISIS - A heuristic measure that reports no level of confidence: What is the distribution of similar networks where the set of key players proposes results in the fragmentation of an observed network?
+- ▶ Is fragmentation (always) the correct answer?
+Case: AlQaeda in Iraq ⇒ ISIS - Confidence Reporting: What is the distribution of similar networks where the set of key players proposes results in the fragmentation of an observed network?